oac-tree/oac-tree/doc/instruction.rst

 There are three main categories of instructions:

+Compound instruction
-* Compound instructions: instructions that can have multiple child instructions;
+  Instruction that can have multiple child instructions.

+Decorator instruction
-* Decorator instructions: instructions that have exactly one child instruction;
+  Instruction that has exactly one child instruction.

+Action
-* Actions: these are the leafs of instruction trees and represent an concrete action to be taken, while compound and decorator instructions represent the overall execution logic.
+  These are the leafs of instruction trees and represent a concrete action to be taken.
+They have no child instructions.

+Compound instructions are intended for executing their children with a certain execution logic depending on the implementation (simple sequence, parallel execution, execute until at least one child succeeds, etc).
+The decorator instruction can be considered as a modifier of the behaviour of the enclosed child (e.g. turn failure into success).
+Actions, depending on implementation, can perform standard simple operations (wait, print log message, etc) or take care of complex activity (compare variables in sequencer workspace).

 Architecture
 ------------